AvisChiu/SUMO/using own map (connect python)/README.md

 ```
 netconvert --osm-files map.osm -o map.net.xml
 ```
-* The change the rou.xml , runner.py and .sumocfg.
+* The change the code of rou.xml , runner.py and .sumocfg.
 * Follow the steps and won't be too hard.

 </br>